 Students who for sufficient reason cannot be within 500 miles of Cambridge at the time of a final, midyear, or makeup examination may request to take the examination at another location.
 All examinations in absentia must be approved by the Administrative Board.
-In addition, students participating in an approved Out-of-Residence Study are automatically approved to take examinations in absentia but only for exams that occur once a program begins and conflicts with examinations.
-A petition to take an examination in absentia will not be accepted without the course head's signature, indicating approval and a willingness to provide the Office of the Registrar with an early copy of the examination.
+Students must contact their Resident Dean to initiate this process.
+A petition to take an examination in absentia will not be accepted without the course head's signature, acknowledging the requirement to provide the Office of the Registrar with an early copy of the examination.
 Student applications for in absentia exams are due in the Office of the Registrar by the last day of classes before the examination date.
-Occasionally the Administrative Board will grant examinations in absentia after the deadline has passed.
+Under extraordinary circumstances, the Administrative Board may grant examinations in absentia after the deadline has passed.

 An in absentia examination is administered at the same time and date as the examination in Cambridge and must be proctored by someone approved by the Office of the Registrar.
 After determining that these conditions can be met, the Office of the Registrar will request a copy of the examination from the course head.
 For reasons of equity, this copy must be identical to that given at the regular examination in Cambridge.
-After the examination is written and returned to Cambridge, the Office of the Registrar will deliver it to the course head for grading.
+After the examination is written and returned to Cambridge, the Office of the Registrar will contact the course head to collect the exam.

-Students are charged \$100 for each examination taken in absentia to cover administrative costs such as long distance telephone calls and special mailing services.
-The in absentia fee is waived for students who are participants in intercollegiate competition and for students who are studying abroad for Harvard degree credit with prior approval from the Office on International Programs and the Standing Committee on Education Abroad.
+Students are charged \$100 for each examination taken in absentia to cover administrative costs.
+The in absentia fee may be waived for students who are participants in varsity competition where Harvard University is being officially represented.
+Additionally, the in absentia fee may be waived for students who are participants in varsity competition where Harvard University is being officially represented.
+Additionally, the in absentia fee may be waived for students who are studying abroad for Harvard degree credit with prior approval from the Office on International Programs and the Standing Committee on Education Abroad.